 How Biryani Used To Be?

-It was the time when Biryani used to be cooked in Handi, the rice and meat are layered and the top layer used to rice always.
-An interlayer of condiments was introduced between the rice and meat.
-To give a flowery and herbal aroma mace, essence of screw pine, cardamom and rose water was added that used to give an herbal aroma to Biryani.
+It was the time when Biryani used to be cooked in Handi, the rice and meats were layered and the top layer used to rice always.
+An inter layer of condiments was introduced between the rice and meat.
+To give a flowery and herbal aroma.
+Mace, essence of screw pine, cardamom and rose water was added that used to give an herbal aroma to Biryani.
 The Handi is then sealed tightly and put on the coal embers for slow cooking.

 So, the favourite dish of Nizams and Nawabs had a long history had different stories and different flavours.
 Explore the different variations of Indian Biryanis here.